Basic Information about the Religious Education Credentialing Program

 Resource materials can frequently be borrowed from other religious professionals or congregational libraries.

-Upon completion, congregations should plan to increase compensation according to UUA Compensation Guidelines.
+Upon completion, congregations should plan to increase compensation according to UUA Compensation Standards.
 Candidates should confirm with congregational leaders the level of credentialing achieved.

 Time cost: is ‘portfolio time’ included in your paid work time?
 Are you able to attend full-weekend trainings?
 If not, can you arrange your time around online offerings?
 Does your congregation offer study leave or sabbatical time?